 Yacht Club Games' Shovel Knight is a man on a mission.
 He must defeat the evil Enchantress and save his beloved.
 His weapon of choice is the multi-purpose Shovel Blade.
 He tries to be honest and helpful and tries to stick to the knight's code of Shovelry: Slash Mercilessly and Dig Tirelessly.
 The problem is that there are a lot of villainous knights of The Order of No Quarter standing between him, the Enchantress and his beloved.
 Will he make it?

 While the platforming game mechanics are simple to learn, challenges lie ahead for the unwary.
 Collect upgrades and Relics to enhance your skills.
 Follow your quest progress through the Overworld Map, which allows your quest to pan out in a unique order.
 Once you're finished, New Game + allows you to look for more secrets and replay your adventure all over again.

 When surrounded by treasure, the catch really has to be worth it.
 Don't poke a sleeping dragon with a shovel.
 They don't like it.
-11) Slain When impressing the women, the shovel is mightier than the sword.
+11) Slain: Back from Hell When impressing the women, the shovel is mightier than the sword.